You may be familiar with other bakeware materials, but here's why Porcelain is our #1 pick.

 Dishwasher safe bakeware means there’s one less dish you need to worry about at the end of the night.
 But should you choose to wash by hand, your bakeware should ideally feature an enameled surface, which is naturally nonstick.

 Glass pans, ceramic pans, and porcelain pans are all microwave and dishwasher safe, yet ceramic and porcelain bakeware feature enameled surfaces, which makes cleaning them by hand almost effortless.

-All bakeware is equally safe and perfectly okay for your health.
+All bakeware is equally safe to eat off of.
 However, bakeware that is entirely non-porous is best, as this results in extreme food safety due to the non-porous surface, resulting in a reduction in pores throughout the piece.
-Porcelain bakeware is non-porous, creating the perfect nonstick surface to bake all your food in.
+Porcelain Bakeware is non-porous, creating the perfect nonstick surface to bake all your food in.

 At the end of the day, you want Bakeware that can stand up to any task in the kitchen whether you’re creating an apple crumble or trying out a new peach cobbler recipe.
 While glass and ceramic Bakeware are honorable options, we believe that Porcelain Bakeware meets the mark of the best Bakeware material.
 It’s the strongest material that holds up the best in high heat environments, and has a classic look that lets your baked goods be the focal point.

 If you find yourself looking to upgrade your bakeware collection or are itching for a new piece to try out a new recipe, check out our Bakeware Collection created with the help and guidance of Chef Nancy Silverton.